TheSchnappi/articy2renpy/README.md

 ## Supported Flow Elements

 ### Dialogue
-For the converter, a dialogue node is a parent node that contains the complete dialogue tree of its children.
+For the converter, a Dialogue node is a parent node that contains the complete dialogue tree of its children.
 The dialogue node name is used for two parts:

 - As the file name for the exported RenPy file